Yashx073/Customer-Churn-Prediction-App/README.md

 # Customer-Churn-Prediction-App

+## Live Demo

+You can try the live version of the app here: [Customer Churn Prediction App]([https://your-hosted-link.com](https://customer-churn-prediction-app-yrcz.onrender.com))

 ## Overview

 The **Customer Churn Prediction App** is a machine learning-driven web application built using **Streamlit**.
 This app helps businesses predict whether a customer is likely to churn (discontinue a subscription-based service) based on their profile.
 By leveraging historical customer data, the model identifies at-risk customers and suggests retention strategies.